RoboCop (character): Body structure

 Various displays and interpretations range from RoboCop being mostly electronic and mechanical, while others depict his structure as balanced between the two.
 In the original print of the film, director Verhoeven recorded the death scene, in which crime lord Clarence Boddicker shoots Murphy in the head at point blank range, blowing out the complete rear right side of Murphy's head.
 This would necessitate the computer running RoboCop, with Murphy's only partial brain interacting with the computer.
 This scene and successive conflict structure was removed from the original release, though the back head explosion scene and destructive showing of Murphy's head is included in most successive home releases as a deleted scene.
 In the released theatrical version and original VHS home releases, only the front of Murphy's head and the entry wound are shown (visible when RoboCop removes his helmet in the final act).
 Alex Murphy's brain, nervous system and personality apparently remain intact; he is able to fully reassert himself after most of the external controlling systems are destroyed and punctuated at the end of the film, where he states his identity as "Murphy" rather than RoboCop.

 While all of Murphy's limbs have been replaced with "total body prosthesis" (as indicated with the scene where Murphy's left arm is announced as salvaged) Murphy's nervous system is maintained.
 The first movie lets the viewer assume that some of Murphy's organs were transplanted into the cyborg (without clearly stating which ones and to which extent), since he needs to feed on a "rudimentary paste that sustains his organic systems".
-Donald Johnson (played by Felton Perry) comments Robocop's paste "tastes like baby food".
+Donald Johnson (played by Felton Perry) comments that RoboCop's paste "tastes like baby food".